 Definition of Photoreactivation Repair

-It recovers the DNA from the UV-C (180-290nm) and UV-B (290-320nm) damage by the treatment with the light of longer wavelength (320-500nm).
+It recovers the DNA from the UV-C (180-290nm) and UV-B (290-320nm) damage by treating it with the light of a longer wavelength (320-500nm).
 The process of photoreactivation can recover the damage of both prokaryotic and eukaryotic DNA.

-In the year 1949, Kelner demonstrated an experiment on photoreactivation by plotting a standard graph between a percentage of survived cells and UV dose.
-The E.coli cells, when exposed to UV-light, it has shown exponential death with a broad curve.
-But when the E.coli cells were treated with the visible light, the size of the slope reduced, as shown in the graph below:
+In 1949, Kelner demonstrated photoreactivation by plotting a standard graph between a percentage of survived cells and UV dose.
+Exponential death with a broad curve was seen in the E.coli cells that were exposed to UV-light.
+When the E.coli cells were treated with visible light, the size of the slope reduced, as you could see in the graph below:

 Mechanism of Photoreactivation

-Photoreactivation process repairs the DNA damage caused by the UV-radiations.
-Under the exposure of UV-light, a DNA helix becomes distorted and forms a pyrimidine dimer (usually thymine= thymine dimer).
+The photoreactivation process repairs the UV-damaged DNA.
+A DNA helix becomes distorted and forms a pyrimidine dimer (usually thymine=thymine dimer) under UV-light exposure.

 A dimer forms when the adjacent thymine bases attach covalently to their respective C-5 and C-6 atoms.
-A formation of T=T dimer cause helix distortion, which leads to cause an error in replication of DNA and finally cause mutation.
+A formation of T=T dimer causes helix distortion, which eventually causes replication errors in the DNA and finally leads to mutation.

 Role of Photolyase

-First, to repair the DNA damage, the MTHF absorbs visible light of higher wavelength (Mostly of 384nm).
+Firstly, the MTHF absorbs visible light of a higher wavelength (Mostly 384nm) to repair the DNA damage.
 After absorbing the energy coming from the visible light, MTHF gets excited.
-The Excitement of MTHF molecules transduces photons or electrons to the FAD molecule.
+The excitement of MTHF molecules transduces photons or electrons to the FAD molecule.

-A FAD molecule then accepts the electron and convert into FADH2.
+Then, the FAD molecule accepts the electron and convert it into FADH2.
 FADH2 (A high energy molecule) will bind with the pyrimidine dimer.
-After binding, it breaks off the double covalent bond between the cyclobutane thymine bases.
-Thus, a photolyase reverses the cyclobutane pyrimidine bases to the usual bases of the DNA, by the photochemical reactions.
+After binding, FADH2 breaks off the double covalent bond between the cyclobutane thymine bases.
+Thus, a photolyase reverses the cyclobutane pyrimidine bases to the usual bases of the DNA via photochemical reactions.

 The process of photoreaction is a light-dependent repair.
-It uses an enzyme photolyase which activates, by getting energy from the visible light of longer wavelength (320-500nm).
-Photoreactivation is a direct reversal repair mechanism where the cyclobutane pyrimidine dimers forms as a result of UV-exposure, are reversed by the exposure to visible light.
+It uses a photolyase enzyme that activates by getting energy from the longer wavelength’s visible light (320-500nm).
+Photoreactivation is a direct reversal repair mechanism.

-It mainly reverses the dimeric product of UV-light into usual monomeric form.
-The process of Photoreactivation includes the following steps:
+The exposure of visible light to the cyclobutane pyrimidine dimers reverse the effect of UV-exposure.
+It mainly reverses the dimeric product of UV-light into the usual monomeric form.
+The process of photoreactivation includes the following steps:

 Formation of Pyrimidine-dimer

-The UV-light induces the formation of a covalent bond between the pyrimidine bases either thymine or cytosine.
-The two adjacent pyrimidine bases bind by the means of carbon-carbon double bond.
-A formation of carbon-carbon double bond between the pyrimidine bases forms a ‘Dimeric structure’ commonly refers to as ‘Cyclobutane pyrimidine dimers’.
+The UV light induces a covalent bond between the pyrimidine bases (either thymine or cytosine).
+The two adjacent pyrimidine bases bind through a carbon-carbon double bond.
+A carbon-carbon double bond formation between the pyrimidine bases forms a dimeric structure commonly referred to as ‘cyclobutane pyrimidine dimers’.

 Treatment with Photolyase under visible light

-Under the visible light of longer wavelength, a photolyase enzyme becomes activated.
+Under the visible light of a longer wavelength, a photolyase enzyme becomes activated.
 A photolyase enzyme scans the DNA strand and recognizes the pyrimidine dimers.
-After recognition of dimeric forms in the DNA, it directly binds to it.
+After recognition of dimeric forms in the DNA, it directly binds to that segment.